Centa Rek: Election

 Following the conclusion of her senatorial term, Rek largely retired from political life.
 During this time, she returned to her roots in psychology, working for a volunteer group that helped provide psychological assistance to young men involved in gangs and women who have suffered domestic violence.
 Asked in 2019 about whether she would become involved again in politics, Rek stated: "It was a very enriching experience, but it's over now."

 Rek's tune changed in the wake of that year's political crisis.
-"We were entering an authoritarian government that did not respect the popular vote," she exclaimed.
+"We were entering an authoritarian government that did not respect the popular vote," she stated.
 Through her work in journalism, Rek came into contact with civic leader Luis Fernando Camacho, who invited her to once again contest a Senate seat on behalf of his Creemos party, a proposal she accepted.
 Elected to a second term at age 66, Rek was the eldest of Santa Cruz's four elected senators.